Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and

-The largest value of the magnetic twist parameter used here is $ c = 0.4$, which is chosen according to observational constraints. \citet{Aschwanden13p3} computed the twist angle, $ \theta $, in coronal loops as $ \theta=\arctan \sqrt{q_{\mathrm{free}}}$, where $ q_{\mathrm{free}}$ is the free energy ratio.
+The highest value of the magnetic twist parameter used here is $ c = 0.4$, which was chosen according to observational constraints. \citet{Aschwanden13p3} computed the twist angle, $ \theta $, in coronal loops as $ \theta=\arctan \sqrt{q_{\mathrm{free}}}$, where $ q_{\mathrm{free}}$ is the free energy ratio.
 The calculation of $q_{\mathrm{free}}$ can be achieved from observations through line-of-sight magnetograms, the three-dimensional (3D) position of the coronal loop, and a nonlinear force-free field code.
 Tables 3 in \citet{Aschwanden14} and \citet{Aschwanden16} show that the free energy ratio ranges from 0 to $\sim 0.25 $.
-Therefore, twist angles lower than $ \sim 25^{\circ}$ are expected.
+Therefore, twist angles smaller than $ \sim 25^{\circ}$ are expected.
 The twist angle of our model can be calculated as

 where $ B(r)=\sqrt{B^{2}_{\varphi}\;(r)+B^{2}_{z}\;(r)} $ is the modulus of the magnetic field.
-For $c=0.4$, the twist angle is $ \theta =21.8^{\circ}$ at $r=R$, which is slightly lower than the largest angle inferred by \citet{Aschwanden14} and \citet{Aschwanden16}.
-On the other hand, the number of turns of the magnetic field lines over the cylinder length can be computed as,
+For $c=0.4$, the twist angle is $ \theta =21.8^{\circ}$ at $r=R$, which is slightly smaller than the largest angle inferred by \citet{Aschwanden14} and \citet{Aschwanden16}.
+On the other hand, the number of turns of the magnetic field lines over the cylinder length can be computed as

-where the factor $L B_{\varphi}\left(r\right)/rB_{z}\left(r\right) \equiv \Phi(r) $ is the absolute twist. \citet{Kwon08} considered a sample of 14 loops from Transition Region And Coronal Explorer (TRACE; \citeauthor{TRACE} \citeyear{TRACE}) observations in extreme ultraviolet and determined that their absolute twist values ranged from $0.22\pi$ to $1.73\pi$.
+where the factor $L B_{\varphi}\left(r\right)/rB_{z}\left(r\right) \equiv \Phi(r) $ is the absolute twist. \citet{Kwon08} considered a sample of 14 loops from Transition Region And Coronal Explorer (TRACE; \citeauthor{TRACE} \citeyear{TRACE}) observations in the extreme ultraviolet and determined that their absolute twist values ranged from $0.22\pi$ to $1.73\pi$.
 This result implies that $0.11 < N < 0.865$.
 At $ r=R $ in our model, where $B_{\varphi} $ is maximum, we obtain $ N= 0.64$ for $c=0.4$ and $ L/R= 10$, so that the maximum twist considered here is below the upper limit of the interval inferred by \citet{Kwon08}.